2nd automotive chiplet conference

 Jointly addressing the chiplet challenge

-The goal of the Automotive Chiplet Alliance is to rally the automotive industry to build an open chiplet ecosystem.
+The goal of the Automotive Chiplet Forum is to rally the automotive industry to build an open chiplet ecosystem.
 The wide range of participants reflects the complexity of the challenge: from OEMs, Tier-1s, Tier-2s, IDMs, foundries, IP & tool vendors and software companies, to outsourced semiconductor assembly and test (OSAT) suppliers and design houses.

 To overcome the technical obstacles towards automotive chiplets, imec launched the automotive chiplet R&D program.
 Click here to find out more

-Want to join the Automotive Chiplet Alliance?
+Want to join the Automotive Chiplet Forum?

 Since the start of imec’s automotive chiplet initiative, the number of participants has been growing rapidly.
-At the latest automotive chiplet conference, in October 2023, representatives from more than 50 companies were present.